Faltings height and N\'eron-Tate height of a theta divisor: Canonical metrics

-on $A^\an$ wherever each of the three terms is defined.
 Write $g_D$ for the Green's function $-\log\|s\|_L$ on $A^\an$ (cf. Section~\ref{sec:green}).
 The restriction of $g_D$ to $A^\alg \setminus \Supp(D)$ is a Weil function with respect to $D$.
 We conclude from (\ref{mult-by-2}) that the restriction of $g_D$ to $A^\alg \setminus \Supp(D)$ is in fact a N\'eron function with respect to $D$.
 It is shown in \cite[Section~11.1]{lang} that a N\'eron function with respect to $D$ is unique up to an additive constant.